ganiatgithub/GNA5031_applied12/README.md

 - --outfmt 6: DIAMOND has several options for its output, this is a tabular format.
 See Glossary for details.
 - --max-target-seqs 1: DIAMOND will output only one best hit when a protein matches something in the database
 - --max-hsps-1: DIAMOND will output only one best ‘high scoring pair’ per alignment.
 This prevents matches appearing twice if the query protein happens to align equally well in more than one place on the same database protein.
 - --id 70: This controls the minimum percentage identity between the query and database proteins.
-For proteins, 70% is considered a strict match to allow ARGs less similar to the reference sequences to be picked up.
+For proteins, 70% is considered a strict match to allow ARGs less similar to the reference sequences to be picked up, but not many proteins that are too distant from these ARGs.

 The loop is closed with done, and you should have one DIAMOND results file for each isolate, named appropriately.
 Have a look at each of these files with `cat A_genome_CARD_results.txt`.
 What information do you find useful?

-Many ARGs seems to be identified, but how to further interpret the data?
+Many ARGs seem to be identified, but how to further interpret the data?

-We have a helper tool: `annotate.py`, which uses the CARD Short Name from blast output (such as `A_genome_results.tsv`) to query the `CARD_metadata.tsv`, to obatin information such as Drug Class and Resistance Mechanism, summarised in such as `A_genome_summary.tsv`
+We have a helper tool: `annotate.py`, which uses the CARD Short Name from blast output (such as `A_genome_results.tsv`) to query the `CARD_metadata.tsv`, to obtain information such as Drug Class and Resistance Mechanism, summarised in such as `A_genome_summary.tsv`

 ![alt](https://github.com/ganiatgithub/GNA5031_applied12/blob/main/materials/annotate.png)